aod7br/ludwig-titanic/README.md

 # ludwig-titanic
-jupyter notebook and data for uber's ludwig
+Jupyter notebook and data for Uber's ludwig example

 I assembled this notebook after reading this article: